Earthquake: In culture

 From the lifetime of the Greek philosopher Anaxagoras in the 5th century BCE to the 14th century CE, earthquakes were usually attributed to "air (vapors) in the cavities of the Earth."
 Pliny the Elder called earthquakes "underground thunderstorms".
 Thales of Miletus (625–547 BCE) was the only documented person who believed that earthquakes were caused by tension between the earth and water.

 In Norse mythology, earthquakes were explained as the violent struggle of the god Loki being punished for the murder of Baldr, god of beauty and light.
 In Greek mythology, Poseidon was the cause and god of earthquakes.
 In Japanese mythology, Namazu (鯰) is a giant catfish who causes earthquakes.
 In Taiwanese folklore, the Tē-gû (地牛) is a giant earth buffalo who causes earthquakes.

 In the New Testament, Matthew's Gospel refers to earthquakes occurring both after the death of Jesus (Matthew 27:51, 54) and at his resurrection (Matthew 28:2).

 In modern popular culture, the portrayal of earthquakes is shaped by the memory of great cities laid waste, such as Kobe in 1995 or San Francisco in 1906.
 Fictional earthquakes tend to strike suddenly and without warning.
 For this reason, stories about earthquakes generally begin with the disaster and focus on its immediate aftermath, as in Short Walk to Daylight (1972), The Ragged Edge (1968) or Aftershock: Earthquake in New York (1999).
 A notable example is Heinrich von Kleist's classic novella, The Earthquake in Chile, which describes the destruction of Santiago in 1647.
 Haruki Murakami's short fiction collection After the Quake depicts the consequences of the Kobe earthquake of 1995.

 The most popular single earthquake in fiction is the hypothetical "Big One" expected of California's San Andreas Fault someday, as depicted in the novels Richter 10 (1996), Goodbye California (1977), 2012 (2009), and San Andreas (2015), among other works.

 Outside of Earth

-Phenomena similar to earthquakes have been observed on other planets (e.g., marsquakes on Mars) and on the Moon (e.g., moonquakes).
+Phenomena similar to earthquakes have been observed on other planets such as Mars or the Moon; see marsquakes and moonquakes.
+There are even quakes on stars, as well as neutron stars which are a type of stellar remnant following a supernova on a high mass star.
+One such starquake was from a neutron star named SGR 1806−20, located approximately halfway across the Milky Way from Earth, which approximately 42,000 years ago had such a quake and by the time the light from the starquake reached Earth in 2004, it was determined to have released more energy than the Sun releases in 150,000 years.